 It also includes AI auto-scaling to fit screenshots to different device sizes, AI localization for different languages, and 20,000+ graphic elements to improve your designs.

-Additionally, with built-in inspiration tools and extensive support for both iOS and Android devices, it's a powerful tool for anyone launching an app.
+Additionally, with a built-in screenshot inspiration tool and extensive support for both iOS and Android devices, it’s a powerful tool for anyone launching an app.

 Appscreens is a web-based tool designed for app developers with Photoshop skills, as it has a steep learning curve and is hard for non-designers.
 With over 100 pre-built templates, the platform offers a wide range of template options for app screenshot design.